An Image-based Typology for Visualization: Introduction

-\textbf{Our method:} The artifacts we categorized here are images from papers published in IEEE VIS (or known as VisWeek between 2008–2012).
-Specifically, we coded \imagesfigSeven~figures from \papersSeven~papers published in IEEE VIS (VisWeek) that spanned a 30-year history of the conference; a subset of the VIS30K dataset \cite{chen2021vis30k}.
-To prioritize the visual appearance of these images, we did not consult the captions or original papers.
-We follow a modern interpretation of categorization \cite{Jacob:2004:Classification} that supports graded category structures.
-Here, images can be members of a category to varying degrees.
-That is, some members of a category may be seen as more representative of a category than others, a view that a taxonomy might prohibit.
-For us, fuzzy boundaries between categories mean that images can belong to more than one category.
+\textbf{Our method:} The artifacts we categorized are images from papers published in IEEE VIS (or known as VisWeek between 2008–2012). \jctg{Specifically, we coded \imagesfigSeven~figures from \papersSeven~papers published in 1990, 1995, 2000, 2005, 2010, 2015, and 2020, spanning a 30-year history of the conference \cite{chen2021vis30k}.} To prioritize the main focus or essential stimuli in these images, we did not consult the captions or original papers.
+We follow an interpretation of categorization \cite{Jacob:2004:Classification} that \jctg{supports graded structures and allows categories to vary depending on contextual use.} Thus, images can be members of a category to varying degrees.
+That is, some members of a category may be seen as more or less representative of a category than others, a view that a taxonomy might prohibit.
+Also, fuzzy boundaries between categories mean that images can belong to more than one category.
 Finally, we also used our background knowledge to influence the discussion of images that were not clearly in or out of certain categories.
-We call our set of 10 visualization types a \emph{typology} to distinguish our results from \emph{classification systems} \cite{Doty:1994:Typology}.
+As such, our work is considered a \emph{categorization} rather than a \emph{classification} \cite{Jacob:2004:Classification}.

-\textbf{Results and validation:} Our final typology \typename describes 10 visualization types (\autoref{fig:teaser}), two functions (schematic and GUI), and their perceived spatial dimensionality (2D and 3D).
-The most common type is \vissurface, followed by \visline and ``point-based representations.''
-Together, these top three image types accounted for about half of the coded images. \tochange{We also report on the results of a user study to validate our typology (\autoref{sec:validationstudy}).
-Finally, we discuss how to apply \typename in the form of \textit{four scenarios: to analyze visualization evolutions, to explore new empirical study methods, to understand visual literacy, and to promote standardization} (\autoref{sec:cases}).}
+\textbf{Results and validation:} Our final typology, \typename, describes 10 visualization types (\autoref{fig:teaser}), two \jctg{purposes} (schematic and GUI), and their perceived spatial dimensionality (2D and 3D).
+We also report on the results of a user study to validate the usability of our typology (\autoref{sec:validationstudy}).
+Finally, we discuss how to apply \typename in the form of \textit{three scenarios}: to explore new empirical study methods, to analyze visualization evolutions, and to promote standardization (\autoref{sec:cases}).